 The Scholarship Program provides funding to 4-year colleges and universities to award scholarships to individuals pursuing nuclear science, engineering, and other disciplines that may be beneficial in developing and maintaining a nuclear workforce.
 Students must be enrolled in an undergraduate degree program offered by an accredited institution of higher education in the United States.
 Institutions receiving NRC grants must establish programs to monitor the academic progress of the scholarship students.
 The NRC recommends that funds for scholarships not be awarded to freshman or sophomores.

-Scholarship: This is a two (2) year program.
+Scholarships: This is a three- (3) year program.
 Scholarship funds may be requested for up to $200,000.00 total costs (direct costs and facilities and administrative costs) for the project period.
-A scholarship student may not receive more than $10,000.00 per year or exceed $20,000.00 over a 2-year period.
+A scholarship student may not receive more than $20,000.00 over the 3-year period of the grant.